-An LSI 2208 SAS controller is integrated into the chipset and provides eight SAS 2.0 ports.
-The hot-swap SAS drives are connected by default to a backplane that provides power, bus termination and configuration settings.
-RAID 0, 1, 5, 6, 10, 50 and 60 is supported.
+An LSI 2208 SAS controller is integrated into the chipset and provides eight SAS ports.
+The hot-swap SAS drives are connected to a backplane that provides power, bus termination and configuration settings.
+RAID 0, 1, 5, 6, 10, 50 and 60 are supported.